10 Best AI Video Generators 2026: Free, Paid, Tested

 Which AI video generator is best for YouTube and paid social?

-Google Veo 3.1 is our top pick when the job is high-volume marketing output and YouTube-native distribution.
-PixVerse V6 is stronger when you need longer multi-shot storytelling rather than fast campaign turnaround.
+Google Veo 3.1 is a strong fit when the job is realistic marketing output and image-to-video production.
+PixVerse V6 is a better fit when you need short multi-shot storytelling, transitions, audio generation, or reference-to-video testing in the same workflow.

 Is Runway better than Veo?